How to get work as a paralegal

 You may be thinking that you know nothing and that you can’t afford to re-train, but there are some basic courses available that do not cost the earth and will give you a solid foundation.
-For example, the NPC (National Paralegal College) runs a Paralegal Skills Course (which is CPD accredited) for £250.
+For example, We run a Paralegal Skills Course (which is CPD accredited) for £250.
 This is specifically designed to teach you the practical skills needed to work as a freelance paralegal.
 While this is not a full qualification, it gives you the basic information you need to get started and includes 19 online tutorials.
 Once the course review test is completed successfully, you are emailed a ‘Guide to Finding Work as a Freelance Paralegal’.

 However, if a qualification is what you’re after, then the NALP Level 3 Award is what you need.
 This covers all the basic areas of academic law including, English Legal System, Contract Law, Law of Tort and a choice of another legal topic.
 The cost is £450 and is a fully nationally recognised qualification.
 You may decide to do both of these courses which complement each other and gives you all you need to work as a freelance.
 But this is, of course, subject to your financial means.